-Judas Priest released their fifth album in October 1978.
-But what it was called depends on where you live.
+Judas Priest's fifth album arrived on Oct.
+9, 1978, but what it was called depends on where you live.

 In the U.S., the LP was titled Hell Bent for Leather, a fitting choice given the band’s newly acquired leather-and-studs image.
-But almost everywhere else the album was known by its original title: Killing Machine.
-In a curious move, the States chose sex over violence – a rarity in the U.S. marketplace.
+But almost everywhere else, the album was known by its original title: Killing Machine.
+In a curious move, their U.S. label chose sex over violence – a rarity in the American marketplace.

-But the music on Priest’s fifth release was the same, and it firmly announced to fans that the British metal champions were finding new ways to both streamline and modernize their sound by dispensing with most of the lumbering tempos, protracted song lengths and unnecessary complexities typical of the proto-metal and prog rock found on their earlier records.
+The music on Judas Priest’s fifth release was different, too.
+This album firmly announced to fans that Judas Priest was finding new ways to both streamline and modernize their sound by dispensing with most of the lumbering tempos, protracted song lengths and unnecessary complexities typical of the proto-metal and prog rock found on their earlier records.

 Songs like "Delivering the Goods," "Rock Forever," "Hell Bent for Leather" and "Running Wild" are short, fiery and to the point.
 Perhaps inspired, in part at least, by punk's relative simplicity, the tracks retain the undiluted metallic power and sheer sonic weight of the group's earlier cuts, but bolster the overall pace, energy, and melody – ultimately expanding their commercial appeal.

-And some of that progression (not to mention the steep spike in leather jacket sales) can be traced back to the confusingly twin-titled album Judas Priest released in 1978.
-No matter what you call it, Killing Machine / Hell Bent for Leather was a pivotal record in the band's career and, eventually, the history of metal.
+And some of that progression – not to mention the steep spike in leather jacket sales – can be traced back to the confusingly twin-titled album Judas Priest released in 1978.
+Whether the cover said Killing Machine or Hell Bent for Leather, this was a pivotal record in the band's career and, eventually, the history of metal.

 Listen to Judas Priest’s 'Delivering the Goods'